 I heard someone say the other day that claiming God’s intervention on some secondary matter was trivializing the divine.
 I would never want to assume what God has or hasn’t done in someone’s life, but sometimes I feel so confused by our celebration of God’s miracle of giving a parking spot when we thought we just might not find one, or his divine direction provided through the closing of one door because of course the door he opens will be better.
 In response to our friends news people said things like, “God knows, we prayed and so we know he has a home waiting for you”, or “we’re disappointed but thanking God for leading the way”.

-Rewind back a few weeks from these recent house conversations with friends and one would see me describe Trever’s recent genetic diagnosis that allows us only an option of a likely surgical procedure for Trever and IVF with just a 30% success rate of pregnancy and a lot of risks.
+Rewind back a few weeks from these recent house conversations with friends and one would see me describe our recent infertile diagnosis that allows us only an option of a likely surgical procedure and IVF with just a 30% success rate of pregnancy and a lot of risks.
 “God’s plan is better than yours”, “you were knit together in your mother’s womb”, “he has guided you here, because we prayed we know this is right and that he is leading your life.”.

 I saw a quote from a prominent Christian pastor that said something about how fear is just a sign that we don't trust that God is big enough to handle our problems.
 What an obnoxious thing to say, even if we all agreed He's big enough to do what He wants, I'm pretty sure we have centuries of evidence that most of the time He just lets it be that bad.
 Fear is the feeling of being terrified that you'll have to live through the worst anyways, God's intervention or not.